ExCon: Explanation-driven Supervised Contrastive Learning for Image Classification: Conclusion

 \section{Conclusion}

 We proposed a novel methodology for explanation-driven supervised contrastive learning, namely ExCon and ExConB.
-Through quantitative experiments, we verified that ExCon(B) outperforms the supervised contrastive learning baselines in classification accuracy, explanation quality, adversarial robustness as well as calibration of probabilistic predictions of the model in the context of distributional shift.
-Qualitatively, we verified our assumption that similar examples should have similar embeddings and explanations by observing closer embeddings between images and their explanations compared to the baseline method.
-We believe that the novel insights proposed in this paper to improve supervised contrastive learning may extend to other domains where preserving semantic content is also possible through explanation-driven techniques.
+Qualitatively, we validated our assumption that similar examples should have similar embeddings and explanations by observing closer embeddings between images and their explanations compared to the baseline method.
+Through extensive quantitative experiments, we verified that ExCon(B) outperforms supervised contrastive learning baselines in classification accuracy, explanation quality, and adversarial robustness as well as calibration of probabilistic predictions of the model in the context of distributional shift.
+We believe that the novel insights proposed in this paper to preserve semantic content of embeddings through the use of explanation methodologies may extend to a variety of problems in machine learning.

 { }